ssec/polar2grid/py/polar2grid/doc/source/dev_guide/dev_env.rst

         cd ../polar2grid
         python setup.py develop -d ~/polar2grid/python
         cd ~

+        # or all packages at once
+        cd ~/polar2grid/polar2grid/py/
+        INSTALL_DIR=~/polar2grid/python make all_dev

 7. Verify that you can import all of the polar2grid python packages: